Asyaahmedd/-Bankruptcy-Prediction/README.md

 It contains a comprehensive collection of features related to various companies, including financial ratios, industry-specific attributes, and more.
 These attributes serve as potential predictors for determining bankruptcy.

+## Notebooks

+This project consists of three notebooks:

+1. **Working with ARFF File:** This notebook demonstrates how to read and process data in ARFF format.

+2. **Bankruptcy Prediction:** This notebook contains the main analysis, including data preprocessing, feature selection, model training, and evaluation.

+3. **Data Description:** This notebook offers a detailed description of dataset features.
+It explains the relevance of each attribute in bankruptcy prediction and any preprocessing steps taken.